-3. I don’t know about those who experienced Liwliwa but based on my experience, people are nice and the whole place gave me the “Home” feels.
+3. I don’t know about those who have gone to Liwliwa already but based on my experience, people are nice and the whole place gave me the “Home” feels.
 I felt as if I belong like I’m one of the locals who live there.

-4. Whether you’re into physical activities like surfing or just want to enjoy the beach and have a quiet moment, this place is for you.
+4. Whether you’re into physical activities like surfing or just want to enjoy the beach and have a quiet moment, Liwliwa is the perfect place.

 Photo by Dikya Clothing

 So how did I get to Liwliwa and where did I stay?